Why are lead times squeezing the security industry?

 A shortage of access control equipment has delayed projects for months

-Organizations Choose Keri When Security Matters Most
+Over 90,000 Organizations Chose Keri When Security Mattered Most

 Unprecedented global supply chain interruptions